 It is critical for the parties in any divorce involving a law firm to attain an accurate assessment of the firm’s value to help achieve a fair distribution of assets.
 A skilled divorce attorney can help you ascertain what means of determining a firm’s value is most appropriate in your case.Spousal Maintenance

 Regardless of whether there is a disparity of income between spouses, spousal maintenance is rarely granted in Texas divorces, and the law explicitly delineates when it may be awarded.
 Specifically, it may be granted in cases in which the parties have been married for at least 10 years, and the party seeking maintenance shows a concerted effort to earn an income and to acquire the skills needed to earn an income.
 The duration of spousal maintenance varies depending on how long the parties were married.Speak with a Knowledgeable Divorce Lawyer in Dallas

 Handling a divorce involving a lawyer requires an assertive attorney who is adept at negotiating for an equitable division of property and an accurate assessment of assets.
 At McClure Law Group, our Dallas attorneys are proficient in aiding our clients in pursuing an efficient and just resolution of their divorce cases.
-Our main office is located in Dallas, and we can meet by appointment at our second office in Plano, Collin County.
 We assist parties in divorces in Dallas, Fort Worth, Garland, Irving, Frisco, McKinney, Richardson, and Rockwall.
 We also represent individuals in family law cases in cities throughout Dallas, Tarrant, Collin, Grayson, Rockwall, and Denton Counties.
 We can be reached at 214.692.8200 or through our form online to schedule a consultation regarding your case.